-In 2010, Petitioner, a speech language pathologist (SLP) licensed in the state of Florida, was charged in the state of Florida with Medicaid Fraud/Filing a False Claim, Grand Theft over \$20,000, and Conspiracy to Commit Medicaid Fraud/Filing False Claim.
+Pursuant to a plea agreement, the charges against Petitioner were amended and Petitioner pled guilty to two misdemeanor charges of Compounding a Felony (Counts 18 and 19).
 I.G.
-Ex.
-6 at 5-6.
-In 2012, the charges were amended and Petitioner pled guilty to two counts of compounding a felony pursuant to Florida Statute (F.S.), section 843.14.
-I.G.
 Exs.
-1, at 2; 2 at 4.
-Under the terms of the plea agreement, Petitioner agreed to cooperate with prosecutors, which included providing a statement to investigators, and paying restitution of \$23,858.26 to the Florida Medicaid Fraud Control Unit.
+1, at 1; 2, at 5.
+Significantly, the amended information removed Count 20 and amended Count 24 so that Petitioner was no longer named as a confederate in a conspiracy.
 I.G.
 Ex.
+2, at 6.
+Under the terms of the plea agreement, Petitioner agreed to cooperate with prosecutors, which included providing a statement to investigators, and paying restitution of \$101,092.80 to the Florida Medicaid Fraud Control Unit.
+I.G.
+Ex.
 1, at 2-3.
-The state court ratified the plea agreement, indicated an intention to sentence Petitioner consistently with that agreement, and ordered her to pay \$23,858.26 to the Medicaid Fraud Control Unit as restitution.
-I.G.
-Exs.
-3; 4.
+The state trial court ratified the plea agreement, indicated an intention to sentence Petitioner consistently with that agreement, and ordered her to pay \$101,092.80 to the Florida Medicaid Fraud Control Unit.

-B. Petitioner was convicted of a criminal offense for the purposes of 42 U.S.C. $\S 1320a-7(a)(1)$.
+B. Petitioner was convicted of a criminal offense for the purposes of 42 U.S.C. \$ 1320a-7(a)(1).

 Under section 1320a-7(a)(1), Petitioner must be "convicted of a criminal offense."
 For the purposes of a violation under section 1320a-7(a)(1), the term "convicted" includes "when a plea of guilty or nolo contendere by the individual . . . has been accepted by a Federal, State, or local court" and "when the individual . . . has entered into participation in a first offender, deferred adjudication . . . where judgment of conviction has been withheld."
 42 U.S.C. § 1320a-7(i); see also 42 C.F.R. § 1001.2.
-In the present matter, Petitioner pled guilty to two violations of F.S. section 843.14 and, as part of that agreement, received "a withhold of adjudication as to each count. . . ."
+In the present matter, Petitioner pled guilty to two violations of Florida Statute (F.S.) section 843.14 and, as part of that agreement, received "a withhold of adjudication as to each count. . . ."
 I.G.
 Ex.
 1, at 1, 3.
 Further, the state court ratified the terms of the plea agreement.
 I. G. Ex.
 3. Petitioner does not dispute that she was convicted of a criminal offense.
 P. Br. at 1.

 Therefore, I conclude that Petitioner was convicted of a criminal offense within the meaning of section 1320a-7(a)(1).

-C. Petitioner's conviction requires exclusion under section 42 U.S.C. \S 1320a-7(a)(1) because her criminal conduct related to the delivery of an item or service under a state health care program (i.e., Medicaid).
+C. Petitioner's conviction requires exclusion under section 42 U.S.C. § 1320a-7(a)(1) because her criminal conduct related to the delivery of an item or service under a state health care program (i.e., Medicaid).

 In order for Petitioner to be excluded under section 1320a-7(a)(1), Petitioner's criminal conviction must be "related to" the delivery of an item or service under Medicaid.
 Although the term "related to" is not defined in the statute, it is well established "that an offense is 'related to' the delivery of an item or service under a covered program if there is a . . . nexus between the offense and the delivery of an item or service under the program."
 James Randall Benham, DAB No. 2042 (2006) (internal citations omitted); Cf. Friedman v.
 Sebelius, 686 F.3d 813, 820 (D.C.
 Cir.
-2012) (describing the phrase

-"related to" in another part of section 1320a-7 as "deliberately expansive words," "the ordinary meaning of [which] is a broad one," and one that is not subject to "crabbed and formalistic interpretation") (internal quotes omitted).
+2012) (describing the phrase "related to" in another part of section 1320a-7 as "deliberately expansive words," "the ordinary meaning of [which] is a broad one," and one that is not subject to "crabbed and formalistic interpretation") (internal quotes omitted).
 Therefore, to determine whether Petitioner's offense is related to the delivery of an item or service under Medicaid, it is necessary to examine the underlying conviction.